apoorvam1/LeetCode/Tips/Tree.md

 9. If a Tree problem invoves finding height but needs to return a TreeNode/boolean as result then create a global variable for the TreeNode or boolean and update it wherever needed.

+10. There is a common technique to solve graph coloring problem.
+Refer to this example to get familiarized with it.